2Toad/fluent-state/docs/transition-groups.md

 5. **Dynamic Configuration**: Define configuration values as functions that adapt to application state at runtime
 6. **Tagging**: Further organize transitions within groups using tags
 7. **Runtime Control**: Selectively activate or deactivate parts of your state machine
+8. **Nested Groups**: Build complex hierarchies with multiple levels of parent-child relationships
+9. **Cascading Operations**: Enable or disable entire branches of your state machine with a single operation
+10. **Group Composition**: Reuse transition patterns and configurations across different groups
+11. **Group Cloning**: Create copies of groups with their configurations and transitions

 ## Features